theforeman/obal/README.md

-# Satellite Packaging

-## new-6.3 required packages

-- ansible
+# obal - packaging wrapper using ansible

 ## Updating a Package from Upstream

 To update a package from upstream, start by updating the `package_manifest.yml` entry for that package with the new versions and relevant information.
-Next run the update playbook specifying the package:
+Next run the update action specifying the package:

+    obal update tfm-rubygem-hammer_cli

+This is equivalent to running the `update_package.yml` playbook:

-    ansible-playbook update_package.yml -l tfm-rubygem-hammer_cli
+    ansible-playbook --inventory package_manifest.yaml /path/to/obal/update_package.yml -l tfm-rubygem-hammer_cli

 You can review the changes made by doing a `git status`.
 After making any manual changes, commit the changes and open an MR with the updates.

 ## Updating a Package from Downstream

-To update a package from downstream, no changes to `package_manifest.yml` are needed, just run the update playbook specifying the package and the correct downstream version:
+To update a package from downstream, no changes to `package_manifest.yml` are needed, just run the update action specifying the package and the correct downstream version:

+    obal update tfm-rubygem-hammer_cli -e downstream_version=0.11.0.1

+This is equivalent to running the `update_package.yml` playbook:

-    ansible-playbook update_package.yml -l tfm-rubygem-hammer_cli -e downstream_version=0.11.0.1
+    ansible-playbook --inventory package_manifest.yaml /path/to/obal/update_package.yml -l tfm-rubygem-hammer_cli -e downstream_version=0.11.0.1

 This will update the spec file to point to the Dogfood location for source files and update the version to be what was provided.
 Then it will download the source from Dogfood and add it to git annex.